How To Retire At 63 With Dividend Champions

 Building a portfolio

 Because Ted and Mary agree on the importance of dividend investing, they have worked together to build a portfolio with several of their favorite dividend payers.
-Many of these companies are dividend champions, which means they have a record of raising dividends every year for at least 25 years.
+Many of these companies are Dividend Champions, which means they have a record of raising dividends every year for at least 25 years.

 Given Ted and Mary's relatively short time span for learning about investing, they have decided to stick with a very simple weighting strategy.
 Therefore, the portfolio will have equal weights across each company.